Reputed as one of the oldest dog breeds and the most ancient European toy breed, the Maltese has a curious history.

 It is a classic companion dog, graceful and lovable.
 It does well with other non-canine animals and other dogs.

-The image of the Maltese is embossed on a 1Oz 999 fine silver.
+The image of the Maltese is embossed on a 10g 999.9 fine gold.

 Iconic Reverse Design

-The medallion’s weight and fineness, and GoldSilver Refinery’s “GS” logo mark.
+The bar’s weight and fineness, and GoldSilver Refinery’s “GS” logo mark.

 Numbered Certificate of Authenticity

-Each medallion is accompanied by a numbered Certification of Authenticity.
+Each bar is accompanied by a numbered Certification of Authenticity.